What Can I Give My Dog for Pain?

 What causes pain in dogs?

 The root of a pet’s pain is not always immediately apparent.
-While in some cases the cause may be obvious – a broken limb or after surgery – most of the time the animal is suffering in silence.
+While in some cases the cause may be obvious – a broken limb or post surgery – most of the time the animal is suffering in silence.
 Pay attention to any changes in your dog’s behavior, especially in senior pets and after medical procedures.
 Some pain in dogs appears only after certain kinds of activity, like hiking or high intensity exercise, or as a result of actions like eating or going potty.

-Degenerative diseases like osteoarthritis and degenerative myelopathy, which affects the spinal cord, are more likely to arise in senior dogs and can be very painful if left untreated.
+Chronic pain: Degenerative diseases like osteoarthritis and degenerative myelopathy, which affects the spinal cord, are more likely to arise in senior dogs and can be very painful if left untreated.
 Dog hip pain is the most common type, frequently caused by canine hip dysplasia or arthritis.
 Intervertebral disc disease (IDD) occurs more often in certain dog breeds, like Dachshunds and Shih Tzus, commonly known as a “bulging” or herniated disc.

 Can I treat my dog’s pain without medication?

-Many pet insurance companies do not offer coverage for alternative treatments, whether because they doubt their efficacy or due to the high cost.
-However, Healthy Paws does covers alternative care such as acupuncture, chiropractic therapy, and hydrotherapy, as long as the procedure is performed by a licensed veterinarian.
+Create a treatment plan with your vet that you and your pet are comfortable with (some pets refuse to take medication and others can be terrified of acupuncture).
+Healthy Paws covers alternative care such as acupuncture, chiropractic therapy, and hydrotherapy, as long as the procedure is performed by a licensed veterinarian.
 Enrolling your dog in pet insurance early on, before any problems occur, is the best way to be prepared for an unexpected accident or illness, and allows you to pursue the best treatment available without having to worry about the cost.